giannigdev/giannigdev/README.md

 ## Hi There, I'am Gianni! 👋

 I am currently working from Italy.
-My main focus is on improving the architecture of the product i am working on so that other fellow and new hires can work smoothly 🏆
+My main focus is on improving the architecture of the product i am working on so that our work can be efficient 🏆

 * 🛠️ Currently Engineering an **E-commerce** iOS App
 * 👨🏻‍💻 Creator of